open-component-model/ocm/docs/ocm/model.md

 This kind of relative access description is location-agnostic, meaning, independent of the [repository context](#repository-contexts) used to access the initial component version and resource.
-The stored description, only includes identities provided by the model.
-They can then be evaluated in a dedicated repository context to finally achieve the artefact content (or location) in the actually used environment (for example, after transportation into a fenced repository environment).
+The stored description only includes identities provided by the model.
+They can then be evaluated in a dedicated repository context to finally obtain the artefact content (or location) in the actually used environment (for example, after transportation into a fenced environment).

-Depending on the transport history of the component version, always the correct resource location valid for the actual environment is used.
+Depending on the transport history of the component version, the correct artefact location valid for the actual environment is used.

 #### Signatures

-A [component version](#component-versions) may be singed by some authority.
+A [component version](#component-versions) may be signed by some authority.
-It is possible to multiple signatures in the component descriptor.
+It is possible to have multiple signatures in the component descriptor.

 When signing a component version, all included component versions are digested by digesting their [resources](#resources) and normalizing